AliNisarAhmed/my-notes/Algorithms-DataStructures/DS.md

 ### Breadth First Traversal

 - In BFS, the siblings or neighbors are visted first before we start to visit any children

+#### BFS and DFS uses

+Q: Is there a path between two nodes in an undirected graph?
+    - Run DFS or BFS from one node and see if we reach the other one.

+Q: What's the shortest path between two nodes in an undirected, unweighted graph?
+    - Run BFS from one node, keep track of the path and then backtrack once we reach the second.
+    - BFS always finds the shortest path, in an undirected unweighted graph
+    - DFS does not always find the shortest path

+Q: Can an undirected graph be colored with two colors?
+    - run BFS, assigning colors as nodes are visited.
+    - Abort if we ever try to assign a node a color different from the one it was assigned earlier.

+Q: Does an undirected graph have a cycle?
+    - run BFS, keeping track of the number of times we are visiting each node.
+    - If we ever visit a node twice, then we have a cycle.

+### Graph Coloring

+_Degree_ of a graph is the number of edges connected to a node.
+Maximum degree is thus a node which has the max number of neighbours

+We can find a graph coloring using at most D+1 colors.

+The lowest number of colors we can use to legally color a graph is called the **chromatic number**

+Finding the chromatic number is an NP problem

+***

+## Dynamic Programming

+### Overlapping subproblems

+A problem has overlapping subproblems if finding its solution involves solving the same subproblem multiple times.
+Calculating fibonacci terms using recursion is an overlapping subproblem.

+We can use memoization to speed up such problems.

+Going top-down (using recursion) vs Going bottoms-up (using loops) are common strategies in dynamic programming.